-Do attorneys have to maintain timekeeping records (or time sheets) for billable hours with start time and end time?
+Do attorneys have to keep timekeeping records with start time and end time?

 If yes, for how long do attorneys have to keep them?